cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 ``` bash
 npm install -g cozy
 ```
 The `cozy` tool will allow you to create and manage a virtual machine with a Cozy development environment, without dealing yourself with VirtualBox and Vagrant.
-Also it can generate an application skeletons from templates.
+Also it can generate application skeletons from templates.

 ### Initializing and starting the virtual machine

 The next step is to get your virtual machine.
-Basically, we you are going to have a linux running on your computer with all a Cozy needs to work on already installed and configured.
+Basically, you are going to have a linux running on your computer with all a Cozy needs to work on already installed and configured.

 To help you managing the VM, the Cozy Manager comes to the rescue.
-Create a folder that will contains all your source code:
+Create a folder that will contain all your source code:
 ``` bash
 mkdir cozy-dev && cd cozy-dev
 ```